CPD Course on

 Booking Fees

-- Euro 400, without ERF attendance (must be booked directly, please ask for booking form)
+- Euro 400, without ERF attendance (must be booked directly, please ask for booking form, no attendance to ERF52)